-The Combined Acute and Rehabilitation Stroke Unit is located on the Ground Floor of Blackpool Victoria Hospital beside X-Ray Central.
-The Stroke Unit has 40 beds in total – 6 Hyper-acute, 10 Acute and 24 Rehabilitation beds.
+The Acute Stroke and Rehabilitation Unit (ASRU) is located on the ground floor of Blackpool Victoria Hospital beside X-ray Central.
+The Unit has 29 beds in total – 16 Acute and 13 Rehabilitation beds.

 There is a rapid-access TIA (Transient Ischaemic Attack or mini-stroke) clinic held Monday to Friday afternoons, with established access to Vascular Surgery expertise based at Royal Preston Hospital.
 This clinic is supported by same-day Carotid Doppler, which is used to scan the arteries of the neck.
 Same-day CT brain scanning is also available.

 Patients who have suffered a stroke are initially brought to the A&E department at Blackpool Victoria Hospital, usually by ambulance.
 Patients are assessed by a member of the Stroke team (such as a specialised Stroke Nurse) as soon as possible upon arrival, and are then moved to the Stroke Unit for treatment.